 In utilizing such survey information, the Assessor's parcel map data and the Geographic Information System (GIS) and its components are designed solely as a source for assessing property.
 The GIS/Assessor's parcel map data is not intended for, nor does it replace, legal description information in the chain of title and other information contained in official government records such as those maintained by the County Clerk and Recorder or by the courts.
-Representations of locations in the GIS/Assessor's parcel map data that is disseminated through the County GIS/Assessor's parcel map data will include an appropriate hold-harmless clause benefiting the County and the originating surveyor.
+Representations of locations in the GIS/Assessor's parcel map data cannot be substituted for actual legal surveys.
+Any use of data that is disseminated through the County GIS/Assessor's parcel map data will include an appropriate hold-harmless clause benefiting the County and the originating surveyor.